Infineon/20721B2/platforms/20721_readme.txt

 ENABLE_DEBUG
     For HW debugging, see the document WICED-Hardware-Debugging.pdf for more information.
 Configuring this setting with value =1 configures GPIO for SWD.
-    CYW920721B2EVK-01: SWD hardware debugging is not compatible with the CYW9BT_AUDIO board.
-PUART RX/TX signals are shared with SWDCK and SWDIO.
-    Remove RX and TX jumpers on J10 when using SWD.
-PUART and SWD cannot be used simultaneously on this board unless these pins are changed from the default configuration.
     CYW920721B2EVK-02: SWD hardware debugging supported.
 SWD signals are shared with D4 and D5, see SW9 in schematics.
     CYW920721B2EVK-03: SWD hardware debugging is not supported.